Strategic Innovation Fund

 Summary

-Indus aims to create a framework to develop zero carbon industrial parks, enhancing the decarbonisation of small and medium-sized dispersed industrial sites.
-This approach will better coordinate electricity network upgrades, reducing costs for both industrial site owners and electricity customers.
+Indus aimed develop a framework for creating zero-carbon industrial parks, supporting the decarbonisation of small and medium-sized, dispersed industrial sites.
+It sought to enable better coordination of electricity network upgrades, ultimately reducing costs for both industrial site owners and electricity customers.

 What is the project about?

-According to HM Government and the DESNZ Net Zero Strategy, UK industrial emissions amount to 78 MtCO2e, roughly 15% of the nation’s total greenhouse gas emissions.
-Half of these emissions originate from small and medium-sized dispersed industrial sites, for which there is no coordinated government plan for decarbonisation.
+According to HM Government and the DESNZ Net Zero Strategy, UK industrial emissions total approximately 78 MtCO₂e — around 15% of the nation’s total greenhouse gas emissions.
+Notably, half of these emissions come from small and medium-sized dispersed industrial sites, for which there is currently no coordinated government plan for decarbonisation.

-Decarbonising industry will require extensive electricity network reinforcement.
-The current lack of coordination, incentives, and visibility between networks, local authorities, and industry will lead to several issues:
+Decarbonising industry at scale will require substantial reinforcement of the electricity network.
+However, a lack of coordination, incentives, and visibility among electricity networks, local authorities, and industrial operators is expected to create several challenges:

 How we’re doing it

-Throughout the project, the team will engage with various stakeholders, including Distribution Network Operators (DNOs), Independent Distribution Network Operators (iDNOs), Independent Connection Providers (ICPs), Gas Distribution Networks (GDNs), Local Authorities (LAs), the National Energy System Operator (NESO), industrial businesses, and others involved in industrial decarbonisation.
-These engagements aim to understand the challenges these stakeholders face in the decarbonisation of industrial sites.
+Throughout the project, the team engaged with a broad range of stakeholders, including Distribution Network Operators (DNOs), Independent Distribution Network Operators (iDNOs), Independent Connection Providers (ICPs), Gas Distribution Networks (GDNs), Local Authorities (LAs), the National Energy System Operator (NESO), industrial businesses, and others involved in industrial decarbonisation.
+These engagements provided valuable insights into the challenges these stakeholders face in decarbonising industrial sites.

-The insights gathered will inform the criteria and scope for developing a commercial framework and potential arrangements for zero carbon industrial hubs.
-The project will also explore how DNOs and LAs can better incorporate industrial decarbonisation into their planning cycles.
+The insights gathered informed the criteria and scope for developing a commercial framework and potential arrangements to support zero carbon industrial hubs.
+The project also examined how DNOs and LAs could more effectively integrate industrial decarbonisation into their strategic planning cycles.

 What makes it innovative